Enhancing Computational Fluid Dynamics with Machine Learning: Emerging possibilities and outlook

-Physics-informed neural networks (PINNs) are another family of methods that are becoming widely adopted for scientific computing, more broadly.
-This type of network, introduced by Raissi {\it et al.}~\cite{raissi2019physics}, uses deep learning to solve PDEs, exploiting the concept of automatic differentiation used in the back-propagation algorithm to calculate partial derivatives and form the equations, which are enforced through a loss function.
-In certain cases they can solve PDEs more efficiently than traditional numerical methods.
-This framework also shows promise for biomedical applications, in particular after the recent work by Raissi {\it et al.}~\cite{raissi_et_al}, in which the concentration field of a tracer is used as an input to accurately predict the instantaneous velocity fields by minimizing the residual of the Navier--Stokes equations.
-PINNs have also been used for turbulence modelling~\cite{pinns_etmm} and for accelerating traditional solvers, {\it e.g.} solving the Poisson equation more efficiently~\cite{markidis}.
+Physics-informed neural networks (PINNs) constitute another family of methods that are becoming widely adopted for scientific computing, more broadly.
+This technique, introduced by Raissi {\it et al.}~\cite{raissi2019physics}, uses deep learning to solve PDEs, exploiting the concept of automatic differentiation used in the back-propagation algorithm to calculate partial derivatives and form the equations, which are enforced through a loss function.
+Although the method is different from the ML approaches discussed above, in certain cases PINNs provide a promising alternative to traditional numerical methods for solving PDEs.
+This framework also shows promise for biomedical simulations, in particular after the recent work by Raissi {\it et al.}~\cite{raissi_et_al}, in which the concentration field of a tracer is used as an input to accurately predict the instantaneous velocity fields by minimizing the residual of the Navier--Stokes equations.
+The growing usage of PINNs highlights the relevance of exploiting the knowledge we have about the governing equations when conducting flow simulations.
+In fact, PINNs are being used for turbulence modeling~\cite{pinns_etmm} (solving the RANS equations without the need of a model for the Reynolds stresses), for developing ROMs~\cite{kim_pinns}, for dealing with noisy data~\cite{pinns_exp} and for accelerating traditional solvers, for instance by means of solving the Poisson equation more efficiently~\cite{markidis}.